DunZek/dunzek.web_control_module.io/README.md

 # Web Control Module
-> A website for commmunicating with Arduino-based BLE devices
+> A website for communicating with Arduino-based BLE devices

 > Inspiration: this project was conceived around 2020.
 It was only recently started at the end of March 2022.
 I wanted to control my Arduino devices.